-- Chronic pain: Studies show that a lack of deep sleep can cause a condition called fibromyalgia.
-This condition can cause chronic physical pain, depression, and fatigue .
+- Chronic pain: Studies10 show that a lack of deep sleep can cause a condition called fibromyalgia, which can lead to chronic physical pain, depression, and fatigue.
 Unfortunately, fibromyalgia also impacts the quality of sleep you’re getting, so deep sleep and fibromyalgia have a sort of cyclical relationship.
 Learn more: The Relationship Between Sleep and Pain

 - Lower life expectancy: A chronic lack of deep sleep can result in a shorter life expectancy– which isn’t surprising, considering the impact it has on health in general.
-Research reveals that sleeping five hours or less per night increased people’s mortality risk by about 15 percent.
+Research reveals that sleeping five hours or less per night increases people’s mortality risk by about 15 percent.5